Don't be afraid of CCD

 For DSLR and compacts with video capabilities it is a bit simpler and settings are usually limited to the selection of the format and resolution, the other settings being set automatically (white balance, sensitivity, light, etc)

 At last, if you work with an analog camera, you can digitize the film using a video digitizer or "frame grabber".
 Matrox among other manufacturers provides various performing interfaces (1750$ for Matrox Radient eCL).
 Now your film can be read by any good image processing software and you can apply to it the entire range of image-enhancement techniques to improve its quality and even convert it in other formats.

 Discussion group and resources

-By way of conclusion, if the digital camera or the still camera and the scope allow to record the image, it is still the work of image processing after the shot that will reveal the amateur know-how.
+By way of conclusion, if the digital camera or the still camera and the scope allow to record the image, it is still the image processing work after the shot (postprocessing) that will reveal the amateur know-how.
 Documents display here are very nice examples.